dbp/website/essays/2018-04-19-how-to-prove-a-compiler-fully-abstract.md

 ### Contextual equivalence

 But we often also want to compile not just whole programs, but particular modules, expressions, or in the general sense, **components**, and in that case, we want an analogous notion of equivalence.
 Two components are **contextually equivalent** if in all program contexts they produce the same observable behavior.
-In other words, if you have two modules, but any way you combine those modules with the rest of a program (so the rest is the same, but the modules differ), the result is the same, then those two modules are contextually equivalent.
+In other words, if you have two modules, but any way you combine those modules with the rest of a program (so the rest is syntactically identical, but the modules differ), the results are observationally equivalent, then those two modules are contextually equivalent.
 We will write this, overloading the `≈` for both observational and contextual equivalence, as:

 ```
 e1 ≈ e1